How do I make an appointment?

 What information and resources are available?

 There is an extensive range of resources available.
-This includes information specific to employment, career choice, self employment and postgraduate study.
+This includes information specific to employment, career choice, self-employment and postgraduate study.
 The Information Staff are on hand to help you to access the most appropriate information for your needs.
-Many of our handouts and guides can also be accessed from a website.
+Many of our hand outs and guides can also be accessed from our Student Hub portal.